UCLOrengoGroup/cath-alphaflow/README.md

 - the `-resume` flag instructs NextFlow to use cached data where possible
 - running this workflow will currently fail without the steps below

 One of the steps in the basic workflow tries to download files from Google Storage.
-This requires you to be logged into Google via the `gcloud` utility (more detail [here](https://cloud.google.com/sdk/docs/install)).
+This requires you to be logged into Google via the `gcloud` utility (more details [here](https://cloud.google.com/sdk/docs/install)).

 ```bash
 gcloud auth application-default login